noaford/noaford.github.io/about.md

 permalink: /about/
 ---

-I'm an a PhD candidate in applied math at Northwestern University.
-I work with [David Chopp](http://www.mccormick.northwestern.edu/research-faculty/directory/profiles/chopp-david.html) on problems in scientific computing, simulations, and high performance computing as they related to biofilm, communties of immobile bacteria that live on surfaces.
+I received a PhD in Applied Math from Northwestern University in 2020.
+I worked with [David Chopp](http://www.mccormick.northwestern.edu/research-faculty/directory/profiles/chopp-david.html) on problems in scientific computing, simulations, and high performance computing as they related to biofilm, communties of immobile bacteria that live on surfaces.

-Problems I find interesting include modeling, building simulations, parallel computing, uncertainty quantification, and data assimilation.
-I like problems that are at the interface of mechanistic and data-driven modeling.
-I believe in performing research that adresses real and specific problems.
-I love learning about various subject matter, and I have enjoyed learning about microbiology and microecology from incredibly smart people.
+Since graduating, I've tranistioned to simulating autonomous systems instead of bacteria.
+I've led several projects to create new machine-learning-based tools to evaluate autonomies.
+Increasing model capabilities are driving exciting changes in this field.
+It's been fun to learn about these models and to try to improve our understanding of how autonomous systems work.

 ![Noah Ford]({{"/assets/ProfilePic.jpg" | absolute_url}})